jue0nkim/jue0nkim.github.io/_projects/skku_jamboree.md

 We achieved **an AUC of 0.96 and 92% accuracy**, surpassing the performance of models from previous studies using the same dataset.

-This result is achieved by architecting **a random forest algorithm to extract the top 20 mRNA candidates** based on feature attribution and developing **an MLP classifier**.
+This result is obtained by architecting **a random forest algorithm to extract the top 20 mRNA candidates** based on feature attribution and developing **an MLP classifier**.

 <br>